 How to use the WAX Cloud Wallet

 Now you have created and funded your WAX Cloud Wallet account, the only thing left to do is actually using the features of the wallet and the account.
-We will explain how to send a transaction, how to add resources and how to use/interact with a dApp.
+We will explain how to send a transaction, how to view and send your NFTs, how to add resources, and how to use/interact with a dApp.

 Sending a transaction